sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/monitor-server-resources.md

 You can write shell scripts in the `command` field of your check definitions, but we recommend using existing check plugins instead.
 Check plugins must be available on the host where the agent is running for the agent to execute the check.
-This guide uses [dynamic runtime assets][2] to manage plugin installation.
+This guide uses dynamic runtime assets to manage plugin installation.

 ### Register the sensu/check-cpu-usage asset

-The [sensu/check-cpu-usage][1] dynamic runtime asset includes the `check-cpu-usage` command, which your CPU check will rely on.
+The sensu/check-cpu-usage dynamic runtime asset includes the `check-cpu-usage` command, which your CPU check will rely on.

 To register the sensu/check-cpu-usage dynamic runtime asset, run: